 - A constant pain on one side of the rear

-- A shooting pain that makes it difficult to stand up
+- A shooting pain that makes it hard to stand up

 Sciatica usually affects only one side of the lower body.
-Often, the pain extends from the lower back all the way through the back of the thigh and down through the leg.
+Often, the pain extends from the lower back all the way through the back of your thigh and down through your leg.
 Depending on where the sciatic nerve is affected, the pain may also extend to the foot or toes.
 The pain may worsen when you cough or sneeze.

-Additional common causes of sciatica include:
+Other common causes of sciatica include:

-(a condition in which one vertebra slips forward over another one)
+- Spondylolisthesis (a condition in which one vertebra slips forward over another one)